benswift/benswift.github.io/_livecoding/2014-05-28-john-hosking.md

-A concert and gallery show organised to farewell to [John Hosking](https://unidirectory.auckland.ac.nz/profile/j-hosking), the Dean of the ANU College of Engineering & Computer Science.
+A concert and gallery show organised to farewell to [John Hosking](https://unidirectory.auckland.ac.nz/profile/j-hosking), the Dean of the ANU College of Engineering, Computing Science and Cybernetics.

 John was a great supporter of livecoding research[^code] at the ANU, and it was fitting to be able to send him off in style.